ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 -This script is made with tampermonkey with chrome and with firefox If you have an other configuration .. just try it.

+---

+This is github so some tech information:

+Firefox supports only one codec ,'video/webm , vp8'

+If you don't specify a codec it will ofc use that codec.

+if specify a codec and also an audio codec , 'video/webm , vp8 opus' but you want to record a stream that got no audio track the recorder will never become active (and no errors or warnings).

+so it's best to use no codec specification and just use 'video/webm'.

+chrome supports a lot of codec's but if you don't specify a codec it will use "video/mp4 avc1".

+avc1 can't handle resolution changes during the recording , and that may happen if you record live streams.

+so in chrome you must specify a codec.